geckojsc/ooc-sdl2/README.md

 ### Todo

-  * Fix .travis.yml
   * Update bindings for SDL2_mixer (maybe rename some stuff for consitency with sdl2/Image and sdl2/Event)?
-  * Change sdl2.use to utilise sdl2-config, instead of linking with library files explicitly (e.g. so people don't have to add -lmingw32 to build on Windows)
   * Create bindings for SDL2_ttf
   * Verify that the SDL_gfx bindings work with SDL 2.0, and add bindings for the new SDL2_gfx library (which should work alongside it too?)